 You might also be surprised by what you find with the CSAT.
 Maybe one of the questions on your survey questionnaire is about a new product you’re offering that you thought would be a smash hit with your current customers, and you find out that it’s widely being viewed as underwhelming.
 That might be disappointing (especially if you head the product department), but it doesn’t mean all is lost.
 Oftentimes, the data simply tells you where to zero in your focus so you can dig deeper.
 If you pinpoint areas of weakness, you can follow up with more questions and gather more context before making any adjustments to the course you’re on.

 Once you start regularly collecting and analyzing the results of these two tools, you’ll start to know what to look for and whether follow-up is needed before you take action.
 The goal is to get firsthand customer feedback so you can drive a better customer experience and ultimately keep customers longer.
-We’ve been able to do this at Conectys, and have consistently improve scores year-over-year.
-For example in the Travel and Hospitality industry year-to-date, one of our client’s NPS score is 23 points higher than the average for their competitors.
-In the Automotive Retail Service Industry, it is 54 points higher and in Telecommunication and Internet Service Providers, our client’s NPS score is 22 points higher on average than their competitors.
+We’ve been able to do this at Conectys, and have consistently improved scores year-over-year.
+For example in the Travel and Hospitality industry year-to-date, one of our client’s NPS scores is 23 points higher than the average for their competitors.
+In the Automotive Retail Service Industry, it is 54 points higher and in telecommunications and Internet Service Providers, our client’s NPS score is 22 points higher on average than their competitors.

 As long as you’re constantly collecting the data, and constantly improving, you’re all but sure to elevate your customer experience piece by piece.
-The impact on revenue, customer loyalty and your company’s overall success might take awhile to become obvious, but it will undoubtedly be positively impacted.
+The impact on revenue, customer loyalty, and your company’s overall success might take a while to become obvious, but it will undoubtedly be positively impacted.
 If you’d like to learn more about how we can help you get started measuring customer satisfaction, please contact us.